metamorph-inc/openmeta-mms/docs/source/tutorials/pet_tutorial/pet_using_the_optimizer_driver.rst

 In the previous :ref:`pet_adding_a_driver` section, we used the Parameter Study driver to obtain the **x** and **y** values needed to minimize **f_xy**.
-That method was rather ineffecient as it relied on a brute force sampling (961 samples) of the design space in order to obtain a reasonable estimate of the optimal x and y values.
+That method was rather inefficient as it relied on a brute force sampling (961 samples) of the design space in order to obtain a reasonable estimate of the optimal x and y values.